brandon-gs/my-portfolio/README.md

 ## TODO

 - [ ] Update material-ui version
+- [ ] Update google analytics configuration
+- [ ] Implement i18n complement to use json file instead the useTranslation hook
+- [ ] Configure Cypress for testing
+- [ ] Configure branches protection on Github for main branch
+- [ ] Configure CI/CD with Github Actions
+- [ ] Configure husky and lint-stage
 - [ ] Implement i18n complement to use json file instead the useTranslation hook